 I’ve ramped up my search for a new job.
 I’m having coffee with a consultant on Wednesday, and I’ve probably had half a dozen enquiries over the last fortnight about potential jobs, which is about half a dozen more than I’d received in the previous six months.
-Unfortunately none were suitable, including a couple of roles in Sydney.
-I’ve updated my LinkedIn profile and I even posted something to Facebook on the weekend, sending the vibe out into the world.
-I’ve never done that before, and in fact I was always inclined to do everything independently, unwilling to seek help or even admit to need.
+Unfortunately, none were suitable, including a couple of roles in Sydney.
+I’ve updated my LinkedIn profile, and I even posted something to Facebook on the weekend, sending the vibe out into the world.
+I’ve never done that before, and in fact, I was always inclined to do everything independently, unwilling to seek help or even admit to needing.
 How silly I was in those days.
 I’m completely different now.

-Of course there’s no guarantee of anything coming my way.
-History makes that clear.
-I know that the vibe counts for little, if anything, but this time around I feel a completely different vibe.
-Once more, it feels in retrospect that I was never going to get the job I wanted because of the state of mind I was in.
-I was hopeful, even positive, I worked and strove hard for it, but it was all effort.
+In retrospect, it feels almost as if I was never going to get the job I wanted because of the state of mind I was in.
+I was hopeful, even positive.
+I worked and strove hard for it, but it was all effort.
 It wasn’t in me.
 I was closed off.
-It was like running head first into a closed door, picking myself up and doing it all over again.
-I was not a viable option because really I wasn’t a viable person.
+It was like running headfirst into a closed door, picking myself up and doing it all over again.
+I was not a viable option because really, I wasn’t a viable person.
 I feel I am now.

-There is a possibility I may stay on, though in a different role.
-There’s a bunch of senior managers in the company who think I’m the bees knees.
-Just this morning I received very strong positive feedback on a proposal I’ve been pushing a long time.
-There’s a select group who think I’m very capable, who look to utilise my skill, and defer to me in some matters.
-If push comes to shove I think there might be one or two who will look to pull me into their orbit.
+This morning, I received robust positive feedback on a proposal I’ve been pushing a while.
+There’s a select group who think I’m very capable, who look to leverage my skill and who defer to my specialist knowledge.
+If push comes to shove, there might be one or two who will look to pull me into their orbit.
 There’s certainly one option I’m open to, but mum’s the word for now.